brotatotes/bht-automation/bht gen 1/Matthew/Chapter 5/Matthew 5 36 bht.md

 # Matthew 5:36 Commentary Help Text

 ## BHT:
-Combining the insights of commentators Henry Alford, Jamieson Fausset Brown, Albert Barnes, Philip Schaff, John Gill, and John Wesley, this verse speaks to the limited control we have over our lives, particularly in altering our physical appearance.
+Combining the insights of commentators Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Philip Schaff, John Gill, and John Wesley, this verse speaks to the limited control we have over our lives, particularly in altering our physical appearance.
 It underscores God's sovereignty and authority over all things, emphasizing that even our own bodies are ultimately under His control.
 This reminder serves to humble us and encourage trust in God's divine plan for our lives, recognizing that He alone holds true power and authority.

 ## Choicest Commentary Quotes:
 ### Henry Alford: